Your offers hinge on equity refreshes and H-1B timelines BambooHR pretends don't exist

 Exactly what you get

 You get an HR layer built for Silicon Valley retention: equity and refresh tracking tied to your cap table, immigration case management with deadline alerts, and live comp benchmarking, all over a secure, audited foundation.
 Gusto or BambooHR stays underneath for payroll and benefits.
-It connects to your accounting software for comp expense, your business intelligence dashboards for headcount and burn, and your internal tools so People ops stops living in three disconnected spreadsheets.
+It connects to your accounting software for comp expense, your business intelligence (BI) dashboards for headcount and burn, and your internal tools so People ops stops living in three disconnected spreadsheets.

 How to choose a developer in Sunnyvale